SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 ### Local messages not seen on the Rsyslog server

-If you can't see local messages on the Rsyslog server, you have to make the logs are received on the Rsyslog server.
+If you can't see local messages on the Rsyslog server, you have to make sure the logs are received on the Rsyslog server.
 This means that:

 - Configurations are correctly undertaken on the remote equipment
 - Internal network flows are open on `TCP or UDP 514`